PyRigi/PyRigi/doc/development/howto.md

 2. once they are done, they push `feature-X` to GitHub and solicit a pull request of `feature-X` into `dev`;
 3. the code is checked by the maintainers, who may ask some other collaborator to serve as reviewer; in this process, comments and suggested of change may be sent to Alice and Bob until agreement is reached about the feature and the pull request receives approval;
 4. a maintainer merges `feature-X` into `dev`.

+Once in a while, the maintainers merge the branch `dev` into `main` and create a new release.

 ## Code